puppetlabs/puppetlabs-ntp/README.markdown

 ####`autoupdate`

-**Deprecated; replaced by the `package_ensure` parameter** Tells Puppet whether to keep the ntp module updated to the latest version available.
+**Deprecated; replaced by the `package_ensure` parameter**.
+Tells Puppet whether to keep the ntp module updated to the latest version available.
 Valid options: 'true' or 'false'.
 Default value: 'false'

 ####`config`